deepandas11/deepandas11.github.io/_posts/2019-05-29-memory-management-python.md

 categories: Python
 ---

 Python uses a specially tuned memory allocator on top of a general purpose allocator.
 This suits the universal object model in Python really well, while setting up a nice hierarchy in the memory management system, beginning from the OS' Virtual Memory Manager to Python's own object allocator.
-In this post, I have tried to build up a few concepts while leading up to detailed discussion about the special Python memory allocator. *Note: We do not discuss the OS VMM or C malloc.*
+In this post, I have tried to build up a few concepts while leading up to detailed discussion about the special Python memory allocator. *Note: I do not discuss the OS VMM or C malloc.*

 ## The Characters
 The way I look at it, Python invloves a few characters in this Memory management scheme: The first and the most obvious one being the **Memory** itself, almost analagous to a book with fixed size pages.
 Several **writers**, or the applications and processes on the system, can now use this book to write their own stuff on it.
 Some of the stuff written long back are not relevant and so, they have to be removed by the **garbage collector**.